ragunathjawahar/keylines/README.md

 ![alt text](art/keylines-visible.png "") ![alt text](art/keylines-hidden.png "")

 ## The Tool
-The tool is split into two,
+The tool is split into two components,

 1. **Keylines** - [Download](https://github.com/ragunathjawahar/keylines/releases) and install this Android app first.
 It renders and controls design specs on the screen.
 2. **SDK** - Integrated into the app, sends specifications to the **Keylines** app for rendering.